coltonBlackwell/Covid-19-Prognosis-Predictor/README.md

-# CMPT 459: Intro to Data Mining
-# Final Group Project - Predicting the outcome of a Covid-19 Patient
+# Predicting the outcome of a Covid-19 Patient